 CNN | Nile Rodgers

-Full list of events (including COP16, COP28, COP29, COP30, UNGA80, and IUCN World Congress) and partner engagements (including Aspen Institute, British Council, Climate Crisis Advisory Group, National Wildlife Federation, Natural History Museum, The New York Times, TIME, Virgin Unite) available upon request.
+Full list of events (including COP16, COP28, COP29, COP30, UNGA80, IUCN World Congress) and partner engagements (including Aspen Institute, British Council, Climate Crisis Advisory Group, National Wildlife Federation, Natural History Museum, The New York Times, TIME, Virgin Unite) available upon request.

 Teaching